VA2QED/frame-of-references/notes.md

-For the purposes of this video, we are only going to explain what is known as inertial reference frames.
-Inertial reference frames are frames of references in which itself is not experiencing a force, or "pushes and pulls".
+For the purposes of this video, we are only going to discuss inertial reference frames.
+So, what is an *inetial* frame of reference?
+An Inertial reference frame is a frames of references which itself is not experiencing a force, or "pushes and pulls".
 For example, if your reference frame is a car moving at a constant velocity, then that is an inertial reference frame.
 However, a car that is speeding up or slowing down is not an inertial reference frame.

 ```python
 class InertialReferenceFrameDisclaimer(Scene)